Zimozoxolo/ussd-AfricaIsTalking-application/README.md

 # ussd-AfricaIsTalking-application

-The project is a Python a ussd application that uses location based content to adjust a ussd menu to the user's need.
+The project is a Python ussd application that uses location based content to adjust a ussd menu to the user's need.